droidxp/paper-droidxp-replication/README.md

 ## Replication Package

-This is the replication package for the paper: The Achilles’ Heel of the Android Mining Sandbox Approach for Malware Identification.
+This is the replication package for the paper: The Achilles’ Heel of the Android Mining Sandbox Approach for Malware Identification

 ### Abstract